It doesn’t get much better than mac & cheese. This homemade recipe has a fail-proof sauce, three cheeses and a great flavor with shallots and garlic.

-Second – the sauce – how long you cook your roux, any spices you add and of course the types of cheeses you pick!
-Here is a video tutorial talking ALL about it!
+The sauce – how long you cook your roux effects the flavor, any spices you add and of course the types of cheeses you pick!
+Below is a video tutorial talking ALL about it!
 This recipe is the cheeses I like to use (well currently – I like to change it up often too!) – BUT you can mix other cheeses into your rotation for other flavors.

 Finally – to bake or not to bake – Personally I like to mix my pasta and sauce and enjoy right away – BUT some people like to pour the pasta and sauce into an oven safe pan and top with more cheese or bread crumbs and bake a bit – but I like my pasta fresher!